The Best Green Bean Casserole with Canned Green Beans – Quick Facts

 - 1/8 teaspoon red pepper flakes (optional)

-- 1 1/2 cup french fried onions (regular or gluten-free), divided
+- 1 1/2 cups french fried onions (regular or gluten-free), divided

 Instructions

-- Add the can of soup, milk, pepper, red pepper flakes and 1/2 cup of the fried onions.
-Stir to combine the creamy mushroom sauce.
+- Combine: Spread the green beans in a 9×13 casserole dish.
+Add the can of soup, 3/4 cup milk, 1/8 teaspoon pepper, 1/8 teaspoon red pepper flakes (if using) and 1/2 cup of the fried onions.
+Stir to combine and then spread evenly in the baking dish.

 Notes

 - Prep ahead: this is a great Holiday side dish to prep ahead!
-I recommend mixing it in the morning (just omit stirring in the french fried onions or they will get soggy – do that last minute) and then refrigerate until you need to pop it in the oven!
+I recommend mixing it together in the morning (reserve the remaining fried onions for the topping), cover, & refrigerate until you need to pop it in the oven!
+Add the reserved fried onions during the last 5 minutes (as stated in the instructions).

 - *Cream of Mushroom Soup: this recipe is “easy” for a reason, we are calling for canned cream of mushroom soup – we love the Pacific Foods Organic Cream of Mushroom Soup!

-- Gluten-Free: to make this gluten-free, simply use a gluten-free brand of fried onions!
+- Gluten-Free: simply use a gluten-free brand of fried onions!

 - Storage: store leftovers in an airtight container in the refrigerator for up to 5 days.